Ada-Developers-Academy/core-unit-1/approaching-a-problem/breaking-down-a-problem.md

 - Go shopping for the ingredients we need
 - Cook dinner

+### !callout-info

+## Always Multiple Solutions
-Callout: We can realize here that **there are multiple ways to solve a problem.** We could have looked for a recipe that only has ingredients we already have.
+We can realize here that **there are multiple ways to solve a problem.** We could have looked for a recipe that only has ingredients we already have.
 Or, we could have ordered pizza delivery!

+### !end-callout

 #### Come Up With Ideas